 - Do a spot of bird-watching in Tolderol Game Reserve which is renowned for its bird life.

 - Visit Ferries McDonald Conservation Park and walk the Ferries McDonald Loop Trail.
 In spring, the park comes alive with native orchids and flowers blossoming.
 Among the numerous bird life you may be lucky to spot a Malleefowl.

 Stay safe in parks

-Don’t forget though that all campsites and a number of roads and tracks within river-based Riverland parks are closed until Wednesday 30 November 2022 due to flooding from unregulated flows.
+Don’t forget though that all campsites and a number of roads and tracks within river-based Riverland parks are closed until further notice due to flooding from unregulated flows.

 Day visitors are welcome though.
 Parks may be accessed by driving on open roads only.
 Walking, mountain biking, canoeing or small boats are permitted if safe to do so.
 Please check for updates on the relevant park’s website before you go.

 Rangers will continually monitor parks and provide updates on accessibility, with a view of reopening when possible.
-Danggali Conservation Park remains open with campsites and the Canopus Shearers Quarters are available for booking.
+Danggali Conservation Park remains open with campsites available for booking.

 The following campsites are closed: